Frequently Asked Questions

 You will usually need a heritage statement to support a planning application and/or listed building consent application if your project affects:

-- A locally listed building (non-designated heritage asset)
+- A locally listed building (non-designated heritage asset) – many local authorities maintain a “local list”, or identify buildings within conservation area appraisals.

-- A property within a conservation area
+- A property within a conservation area – your local authority will provide conservation area maps and guidance.

 Local planning authorities require a heritage statement to assess how your proposal impacts the heritage assets in question.